About the Incubator: FAQ

 • Video: Two main options for hosting video are YouTube and Kaltura (Trinity’s paid hosting service).
 Both options offer essentially the same set of features: machine-generated closed captions on request, a caption editor, different video privacy settings, and basic editing tools.

-• Key considerations: YouTube will play advertisements with your film unless the viewer is a paid Premium member, whereas Kaltura is ad-free.
+• Key considerations: YouTube will play advertisements with your video unless the viewer is a paid Premium member, whereas Kaltura is ad-free.
 However, access to your Kaltura account will not be available after you leave Trinity.

-• See YouTube’s documentation in their Help Center under “Create and Grow your Own Channel” Kaltura’s help on uploading, captioning, and sharing is available here.
+• See YouTube’s documentation in their Help Center under “Create and Grow your Own Channel.”
+Kaltura’s help on uploading, captioning, and sharing is available here.

-• Audio: Kaltura, Trinity’s media hosting service can stream audio as well as video (see above for link to documentation).
+• Audio: Kaltura, Trinity’s media hosting service, can stream audio as well as video (see above for link to documentation).
 It is ad-free, but the account cannot stay with you when you leave Trinity.
 Soundcloud is one of the better-known streaming platforms for audio, and will host up to 3 hours of audio with the free account.
-See Soundcloud documentation for details
+See Soundcloud documentation for details.

 • For help using these tools, contact an STA.